Diversity-ParetoOptimal/ParetoR/README.md

 ## Objective ##

-The current R program provides a set of Pareto-optimal solutions that simultaneously optimize both diversity and criterion validity in a personnel selection scenario [see **Names Removed** (under review); adapted from De Corte, Lievens & Sackett (2007); also see Wee, Newman & Joseph (2014) for more details].
+The current R program provides a set of Pareto-optimal solutions that simultaneously optimize both diversity and criterion validity in a personnel selection scenario [see (Names Temporarily Removed) (under review); adapted from De Corte, Lievens & Sackett (2007); also see Wee, Newman & Joseph (2014) for more details].
 Pareto-optimal solutions are estimated using the Normal-Boundary Intersection method (Das & Dennis, 1998).

 ## Instructions ##